Adult Ministry

 Martha Simpson

-Older adult women meet for fellowship and study using Smyth & Helwys Formations Bible Study guides.
+Formerly a class for older women, but now open to any interested person, meets for fellowship and study using Smyth & Helwys Formations Bible Study guides.
+(Location: Children’s Hall, room 8)

 In addition to Sunday mornings we also have several short-term classes on Wednesday nights after dinner.
 Dinner starts at 5:30 with a suggested donation of $5 per person.
 Classes for all ages start at 6:15.
-Here are the classes for March.
+Here are the upcoming offerings.

 Pin It on Pinterest